wso2/docs-ei/en/micro-integrator/docs/references/connectors/google-firebase-connector/google-firebase-connector-example.md

    ```

 > **NOTE:**
 The parameters under `<init>` section of the configuration above are referring to the credentials we obtained from Google Firebase in above steps.
-The parameters are mapped to the keys of the Json file that you have downloaded as below.
+The parameters are mapped to the keys of the JSON file that you have downloaded as below.

 ```
 accountType --> type